Susan Petigru King: Early marriage years

 The newlyweds spent their first two-and-a-half years of marriage living with Henry’s parents, during which their only child, Adele Allston King, was born.
 They didn’t leave the Kings’ home until Henry’s step-mother arranged for him to purchase an inherited house on Tradd Street through the funding of Henry’s father.
 Henry wrote frequently to his parents and extended family, often lamenting the lack of letters he received in turn.
 Despite the success of James, Mitchell and Henry’s law firm, Henry had few clients of his own, and his financial mismanagement, coupled with Sue’s lavish spending, forced him to borrow heavily from family members.

 Their first years of marriage were amiable enough, with both partners humoring the other’s peculiar faults.
-When Sue looked back fondly on her unmarried life, a time when “the hours did dance away right joyously,” Henry responded that she was “‘a great goose for talking so’ with a side glance at little [Adele] to point his remark.”
+When Sue looked back fondly on her unmarried life, a time when “the hours did dance away right joyously", Henry responded that she was "'a great goose for talking so' with a side glance at little [Adele] to point his remark."

 Six years into their marriage, what little warmth existed between Henry and Sue had declined precipitously, and she began a series of long, extended visits to the North with her sister Caroline.
-These trips were done under the auspices of Caroline’s ailing health, but for both women the more pressing reason was an escape from their troubled marriages.
+These trips were done under the auspices of Caroline's ailing health, but for both women the more pressing reason was an escape from their troubled marriages.
 Caroline’s husband William had become an abusive alcoholic, and Sue tired of her husband’s malaise at home, as well as his drinking and gambling while away.
 Sue had also become cynical of “the stupid, self-sufficient, wearisome styles of young ladies” in Charleston.
 She criticized Southern women “who have not three ideas, who spoil a little French, who play a little music, and have not a grain of agreeability,” and proclaimed that “it was a wise dispensation of Providence which places no loftier aspirations within them.”
-These trips were taken without Sue’s young daughter, Adele, and the prolonged absences may have provoked the later discord between mother and daughter.